 Here is an overview of how to retrieve documents from the Business Registry and how to get them apostilled.
 The good news is that e-services enable these actions to be done online too.

-There will not be any official stamps of the Business Registry.
+Please note that there will be no official stamps on these documents.
 Information on source and time of extraction will be displayed.
-All inquiries can be printed out or downloaded in PDF format.

-Many of these documents can be downloaded in English, however, the English versions are machine translated and purely informative, so for an official translation, you should contact a sworn translator to have the original extracts translated.
+Many of these documents can be downloaded in English, but keep in mind that this translation is purely informative and therefore, not official.
+If you need an official translation, you should contact a sworn translator to have the original extracts translated.

-You can learn more about accessing public data about other Estonian companies in our blog.
+You can learn more about accessing public data about Estonian companies in our blog.

 As an e-resident, you have convenient access to use e-apostille and thus can get your required documents apostilled without needing to visit a notary office in Estonia.
 Log into e-apostille with your e-Residency digital ID card.